 The Diana Gabaldon Trail

-The 'Outlander' TV series has taken North America by storm!
+The 'Outlander' TV series has taken the world by storm!
 This itinerary takes you to the principal places featured in the books and many of the film locations.

 Please note that this is a self-guided tour.
 If you would be interested in a guided tour, then click here.